zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 ### Task 5: Launch the starter application

 In this task, you will seed the MongoDB with sample data, then run the application locally, connected to your MongoDB instance.
-This task is to verify the connection to MongoDB and that it contains the seeded plan data, before we migrate the application and data to Azure Cosmos DB.
+This task is to verify the connection to MongoDB and that it contains the seeded plan data before we migrate the application and data to Azure Cosmos DB.

 1. Return to VS Code, select **Terminal** from the menu, and select **New Terminal**.